-15.3 Payment for working ordinary hours - career firefighter and communications streams (QFRS & QFRSCC 6.5)
+15.3 Payment for working ordinary hours - career firefighter and communications streams (OFRS & OFRSCC 6.5)

-- Subject to clauses 15.3(a) and (c) employees (other than casual employees and employees in the (a) auxiliary firefighter stream) who work a night shift between 0000 on a Monday and 2400 on a Friday, inclusive, are to be paid, in addition to their ordinary salary, an allowance of 15% for all ordinary time worked on such shifts. . - Subject to clause 15.3(a) and (d) all ordinary hours of duty worked by a full-time or part-time (b) employee on a weekend or a public holiday will be paid for as follows: - between 0000 and 2400 on a Saturday time and one half; (i) - between 0000 and 2400 on a Sunday double time; and (ii) - (iii) between 0000 and 2400 on a public holiday - at the rate prescribed in clause 23.1. - The payments prescribed in clauses 15.5(a), (b) and (d) shall be calculated on a majority of shift basis.
-This means, for example: - if the majority of the ordinary hours of a shift which commenced on a Friday are worked (i) on a Saturday, the whole of the shift is to be treated as having been worked on a Saturday; and
+- (a) Subject to clauses 15.3(a) and (c) employees (other than casual employees and employees in the auxiliary firefighter stream) who work a night shift between 0000 on a Monday and 2400 on a Friday, inclusive, are to be paid, in addition to their ordinary salary, an allowance of 15% for all ordinary time worked on such shifts. - (b) Subject to clause 15.3(a) and (d) all ordinary hours of duty worked by a full-time or part-time employee on a weekend or a public holiday will be paid for as follows: - (i) between 0000 and 2400 on a Saturday time and one half; - (ii) between 0000 and 2400 on a Sunday double time; and - (iii) between 0000 and 2400 on a public holiday at the rate prescribed in clause 23.1. - (c) The payments prescribed in clauses 15.5(a), (b) and (d) shall be calculated on a majority of shift basis.
+This means, for example: - (i) if the majority of the ordinary hours of a shift which commenced on a Friday are worked on a Saturday, the whole of the shift is to be treated as having been worked on a Saturday; and - (ii) if the majority of the ordinary hours of a shift which commenced on a Saturday are worked on a Sunday, the whole of the shift is to be treated as having been worked on a Sunday; and - (iii) if the majority of the ordinary hours of a shift which commenced on a Sunday are worked on a Monday, the whole of the shift is to be treated as having been worked on a Monday.